 Copyright protects the expression of an idea, but not the idea itself.
 However, in California, ideas may be protected by the legal doctrine of implied contract.
 There must be an understanding that if the idea is used the person who pitched that idea will be compensated.

 If the work has been registered with the United States Copyright Office prior to the date of infringement, the copyright holder may bring an action in federal court.
 The plaintiff may request statutory damages.
 Another benefit of the Copyright Act is the ability to collect attorney fees.
 Generally, a copyright infringement case at a minimum will cost the plaintiff $50,000.00.

-Must prove two elements in a copyright infringement lawsuit: (1) access, and (2) substantial similarity.
+Must prove two elements in it infringement lawsuit: (1) access, and (2) substantial similarity.
 Access means an opportunity to steal the work.